dwavesystems/dimod/docs/reference/bqm.rst

 .. [#third] Amortized
 .. [#second] Average case, amortized worst case is O(v^2)

-It is worth noting, that although the AdjDictBQM is superior in terms of complexity, in practice it is much slower for large BQMs.
+It is worth noting that although the AdjDictBQM is superior in terms of complexity, in practice it is much slower for large BQMs.

 .. todo: maybe we should put some time-comparisons, fixing system etc?